rulingAnts/scripture_media_trial_content_app/COMMUNITY.md

 #### What is this application for?

 This app allows content creators to share trial media content (like audio/video scripture recordings) with a limited audience before final approval.
 The content is:
-- Locked to specific devices
+- Locked to specific devices (Android ID–based)
 - Limited in how many times it can be played
-- Encrypted and cannot be extracted
+- Protected at rest (encryption/obfuscation) to deter extraction
-- Designed to prevent unauthorized sharing
+- Designed to discourage unauthorized sharing

 #### Who should use this?